'Holton Hosebag': Kavanaugh Pal Mark Judge's Sexist Term For Girls At Christine Blasey Ford's School Revealed

 The offensive and sexist term for Holton-Arms students, who at the time included Blasey Ford, was not the only time a sexually demeaning term directed at women appeared in print connected to Kavanaugh’s social circle.
 In the 1983 Georgetown Prep yearbook, as Inquisitr reported, Kavanaugh’s entry as well as entries by about a dozen of his friends contained the phrase “Renate Alumnus.”

-The term was a reference to Renate Schroeder, now Renate Dolphin, and according to The New York Times was a false boast of having sex with her by Kavanaugh and his friends.
-Dolphin, a student at a nearby Catholic girls school, told The Times that she was unaware until recently of the yearbook reference to her, calling the demeaning term and the “insinuation” behind it “horrible, hurtful and simply untrue.”
+The term was a reference to Renate Schroeder, now Renate Dolphin, and according to the New York Times was a false boast of having sex with her by Kavanaugh and his friends.
+Dolphin, a student at a nearby Catholic girls school, told the Times that she was unaware until recently of the yearbook reference to her, calling the demeaning term and the “insinuation” behind it “horrible, hurtful and simply untrue.”

 In his sworn testimony, Kavanaugh denied that “Renate Alumnus” was a sexual reference.